 The extraordinary story of the Wintershall productions has its humble beginnings in Medjugorje, Bosnia, visited by Ann Hutley and her daughter Charlotte in the mid-1980s.
 The visit changed their lives.
 Peter Hutley joined Ann on a visit in 1989.
 “I had the deep feeling of the presence of God,” he says.
 When they returned to Wintershall they were committed to spreading the Christian message.

-Born in 1926, Peter left school at 15 to become a messenger boy for an estate agent.
+Born in 1926, Peter left school at 15 to work for an estate agent.
 He joined the army as a teenager in 1944 and left as a Captain four years later.
 He became a successful property developer and in 1962 Peter and Ann bought Wintershall and their four children grew up in the beautiful 13th century home.

 In 1989, the family tried to buy the land behind the house with an 18th century barn on it.
 Peter told his children that if they secured the barn they would use it for God.
 The auction went their way and a few weeks later the Hutley clan put on their first Nativity.